 This type of easy adventure travel can involve animals – but please, stick to ethical places that don’t exploit or mistreat animals.
 Possibly the most exciting travel adventure of the animal variety is snorkelling with wild belugas in Churchill, Manitoba – now that was a trip I’ll never forget.

-You can go on a safari in a South Africa National Park or walk with lions at a conservation park such as Ukutula Lion Park, a wildlife centre and lodge in South Africa that does some major research to help save white lions.
+You can go on a safari in a South Africa National Park or walk with lions at a conservation park such as Ukutula Lion Park, a wildlife centre and lodge in South Africa that does major research to help save white lions.

-So you see, soft adventure is a celebration of the physical world while staying away from anything too extreme or scary.
-(Except sometimes it’s scary, but not as scary as say, walking a tightrope across Niagara Falls.
-That would be hardcore.).
-Soft adventure is ziplining in the Honduras or kayaking through bioluminescent bays in Puerto Rico.
-It's doing a night submarine dive in the Cayman Islands and possibly, though this might be a stretch, it could even be doing water aerobics at your beach resort.
+So you see, soft adventure is a celebration of the physical world while staying away from anything too scary.
+(Except sometimes it’s scary, but not as hardcore as say, walking a tightrope across Niagara Falls like 23-year old Maria Spelterini did in 1876.
+That’s hardcore.)

 Staying active when you travel helps keep you healthy.
 It’s agreat way to connect with nature and with the locale you are in, and by keeping your adventures soft, you’ll stay (hopefully) on the safe side of fun.